2023 Best General Visual & Performing Arts Schools in the Southeast Region

 Read full report on General Visual & Performing Arts at The University of Tennessee - Martin

-College of Charleston came in at #9 in this year’s edition of the Best General Visual & Performing Arts Schools in the Southeast Region ranking.
-Located in the midsize city of Charleston, C of C is a public school with a fairly large student population.
+With a ranking of #9, College of Charleston did quite well on this year’s best schools for general visual and performing arts students.
+Located in the city of Charleston, C of C is a public college with a fairly large student population.

-Read full report on General Visual & Performing Arts at College of Charleston
+Full General Visual & Performing Arts at College of Charleston Report

-Mississippi State University came in at #10 in this year’s edition of the Best General Visual & Performing Arts Schools in the Southeast Region ranking.
-Located in the remote town of Mississippi State, Mississippi State is a public college with a very large student population.
+Mississippi State University landed the #10 spot in the 2023 rankings for the best general visual and performing arts programs.
+Located in the town of Mississippi State, Mississippi State is a public school with a fairly large student population.

 The average amount in student loans that visual arts majors at Mississippi State take out is $28,750.

-Read full report on General Visual & Performing Arts at Mississippi State University
+Full General Visual & Performing Arts at Mississippi State University Report

-Explore the best general visual and performing arts schools for a specific state in the Southeast region.
+Explore the best general visual and performing arts colleges for a specific state in the Southeast region.

 More General Visual & Performing Arts Rankings in the Southeast Region